Dashboard Overview (for Admins & Guards)

 • This section shows a timeline of the most recent entries into the community.
 Each entry displays the address or resident name, the type of account (for example, Service Account), and the time of entry.

-• Red is for denied entries.
+• Red — denied entries.

 • Click View All to go to the full Entry Activity page for more details or to review earlier entries.